twsh/Biblatex-scripts/README.md

 * Remove 'pp.' and 'p.' from page fields
 * Protect 'and' in publisher names, which Biblatex would otherwise interpret as a list
 * Remove ordinals from editions
+* Add DOIs to articles that don't already have them

 # references.py